 Find out more in the certificate guidelines.

 Dr. Juergen Heymann is chief development expert in the central Software Engineering department at SAP, where his main focus is on advanced trainings for developers and quality engineers.
 After working in the United States, Juergen joined SAP in Walldorf in 1995.
 His first project involved designing and implementing ABAP Objects.
 Since 2010, he has lead the Agile Software Engineering program at SAP.

 “I like to think and learn about better ways to write code – and then find a way to share it in a compact way that helps developers.”

-Thomas Hammer is a senior developer in the SAP Products & Innovations area, working on SAP S/4HANA.
+Thomas Hammer is a Development Expert in the SAP Products & Innovations area, working on SAP S/4HANA.
 After working in Walldorf and the United States, Thomas joined SAP SE in 2003.
 He has been part of the Agile Software Engineering (ASE) program, conducting training and coaching sessions, since 2011.